kciter/thing/README.md

 }
 ```

-Unfortunately, `rule` property is not ignored yet from this library.
-So, you need to add `@JsonIgnore` annotation to `rule` property.
+Unfortunately, this library has not yet ignored a response with `rule` property.
+So, when responding to the `Thing` entity, you need to add `@JsonIgnore` annotation to `rule` property.

 ```kotlin
 data class Person(